SAP/cloud-sdk-ios-fiori/CoreComponentGeneration-Deprecated.md

 Example is `ContactItemModel` which is composed of primitive components (TitleComponent, ...) but also other ViewModels (here: `ActivityItemsModel`)

-To generate a ViewModel (e.g `ContactItem`) on which a property shall be backed by a SDK control implementation (generated or written manually) you have to declare the following sourcery tag `// sourcery: backingComponent = <NameOfBackingView>`, unless the property itself is another ViewModel which has the anotation: `// sourcery: generated_component_not_configurable`.
+To generate a ViewModel (e.g `ContactItem`) on which a property shall be backed by a SDK control implementation (generated or written manually) you have to declare the following sourcery tag `// sourcery: backingComponent = <NameOfBackingView>`, unless the property itself is another ViewModel which has the annotation: `// sourcery: generated_component_not_configurable`.

 - No need to specify `backingComponent` for a property if it is a ViewModel used for generating a not configurable view.